tolgakuntman/rdma-hw-pipeline/docs/project/RDMA_logic/ch3_hardware_architecture.md

 - Declares transmit completion back to the controller

 **The rdma_controller:**
-- ❌ Does not observe payload data directly
+- Does not observe payload data directly
-- ❌ Does not participate in streaming-level flow control
+- Does not participate in streaming-level flow control
-- ❌ Does not issue DataMover commands for payload (only for SQ descriptor fetch)
+- Does not issue DataMover commands for payload (only for SQ descriptor fetch)

 This separation ensures that control overhead does not block data throughput.

 ---
----

 ## 3.4 Receive Path (RX)

 The receive path performs the **inverse transformation** of the transmit path: converting an incoming RDMA packet stream into memory writes.

-**Critical Design Decision:** The receive pipeline operates **independently** of the rdma_controller.
+**Design Decision:** The receive pipeline operates **independently** of the rdma_controller.

 ---

 ### RX Pipeline Components

-#### 1️⃣ rx_header_parser
+#### 1. RX RDMA Header Parser

 **Role:** Extracts RDMA metadata from the incoming AXI-Stream.

 **Functionality:**
-- ✅ Consumes incoming AXI-Stream (from loopback FIFO)
+- Consumes incoming AXI-Stream (from loopback FIFO or IP logic)
-- ✅ Accumulates 7 × 32-bit beats into internal buffer
+- Accumulates 7 × 32-bit beats into internal buffer
-- ✅ Decodes fixed-size RDMA header when `beat_count == 6`
+- Decodes fixed-size RDMA header
-- ✅ Extracts metadata: opcode, destination address, length, fragment offset, etc.
+- Extracts metadata: opcode, destination address, length, fragment offset, etc.
-- ✅ Asserts `header_valid` pulse to signal downstream logic
+- Asserts `header_valid` pulse to signal downstream logic
-- ✅ Forwards payload beats in pass-through mode after header
+- Forwards payload beats in pass-through mode after header

 **State Machine:**
 - `IDLE` → Wait for incoming packet (TVALID)